mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `version` and `ciphersuite` values in the Welcome MUST be the same as those used by the old group.
-* Each LeafNode in the new group's tree MUST be a leaf in the old group's tree at the epoch indicated in the PreSharedKey.
+* Each LeafNode in a new subgroup MUST match some LeafNode in the original group.
+In this context, a pair of LeafNodes are said to "match" if the identifiers presented by their respective credentials are considered equivalent by the application.

 In addition, to avoid key re-use, the `psk_nonce` included in the `PreSharedKeyID` object MUST be a randomly sampled nonce of length `KDF.Nh`.